Putting things in digital form means more safety nets.

 This is why I love going digital and backing up

 That’s worth repeating.
 Even if the originals were lost forever:

 - I can, and do, back them up to my heart’s content.

-To be completely honest, I’m not sure if the originals will ever see the light of day again.
-There’s no need.
+To be completely honest, I wasn’t sure if the originals would ever see the light of day again.